-Marcel Strigberger, after 40-plus years of practicing civil litigation, closed his law office and decided to continue to pursue his writing and speaking passions.
-Read more of Strigberger’s work at marcelshumour.com.
+Marcel Strigberger, after 40-plus years of practicing civil litigation in the Toronto area, closed his law office and decided to continue to pursue his humor writing and speaking passions.
+His just-launched book is Boomers, Zoomers, and Other Oomers: A Boomer-biased Irreverent Perspective on Aging.
+For more information, visit MarcelsHumour.com and follow him at @MarcelsHumour on Twitter.

 What happens when lawyers make mistakes?